DylanCore13/post-install-config/README.md

 Agent Panel -> Users -> Add New
 Karen

-Know we'll add a user named Karen, remember to switch over to agent panel, and from there click on users and create her.
+Now we'll add a user named Karen, remember to switch over to agent panel, and from there click on users and create her.

 ![image](https://github.com/user-attachments/assets/99e2d51a-1d51-40ba-ba22-6565bad49cb7)